 The B-Ready G3 is approximately 24” wide – the same width as a single – so it will fit well through standard doorways.
 This is the beauty of an inline stroller vs. a side by side.

-The B-Ready G3 utilizes a Click & Go System that allows for a quick connection with any Britax infant car seat (such as B-Safe 35, Endeavours and B-Safe Ultra) or bassinet without the use of extra adapters.
+The B-Ready G3 utilizes a Click & Go System that allows for a quick connection with any Britax infant car seat (such as B-Safe 35, Endeavours and B-Safe Ultra) without the use of extra adapters.
 It’s super simple to use — the car seat just clicks right into the stroller’s frame.

 If you don’t own a Britax brand car seat, the B-Ready G3 is also compatible with some other major infant car seat brands — mainly the Euro brands such as Maxi-Cosi, Cybex and Nuna, when used with the Britax infant car seat adapter.
 If you own a Chicco, Graco or Evenflo seat, you’re out of luck.

 Please note that to use a car seat in the lower/secondary seat position, which many people prefer (because this keeps their older child in the larger main seat where they can see and fit better… ), you must also purchase the lower infant car seat adapter ($79).
 It would be nice if this accessory came with the G3, but alas… it doesn’t.

 It’s important to note that when placed in the lower/secondary seat position, the car seat can only face forward.